thoughtram/blog/_posts/2016-07-18-guards-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-As we can see, it's really just a provider with some made up token that resolves to a guard function that returns `true` (if `provider` doesn't mean anything to you, go and check out our article on [Dependency Injection in Angular 2](/angular/2015/05/18/dependency-injection-in-angular-2.html)).
+As we can see, it's really just a provider with some made up token that resolves to a guard function that returns `true` (if `provider` doesn't mean anything to you, go and check out our article on [Dependency Injection in Angular](/angular/2015/05/18/dependency-injection-in-angular-2.html)).
 Since it's always returning `true`, this guard is not protecting anything, as it will always activate the route that uses it.
 However, this is really just to demonstrate a guard implementation.
 We also notice that we're using a string token, which works fine but what we really want is an [`OpaqueToken`](/angular/2016/05/23/opaque-tokens-in-angular-2.html) to not run into name collisions.

 Once a guard is registered with a token, we can use it in our route configuration.
 The following route configuration has the `CanAlwaysActivateGuard` attached, which gets executed when routing to that specific route.